cryptexfinance/documentation/docs/contracts/TCAP.md

 ) internal virtual override;
 ```

 This function is called before the mint of tokens to check if the total supply isn't above the cap.
+Reverts if TCAP tokens are sent to the TCAP contract.

 `See Open Zeppelin ERC20-_beforeTokenTransfer.`